devicehive/esp8266-firmware/README.md

 SDK from chip manufactor.
 Included in this repo to make sure that we are using the same version of this SDK to avoid any surprises from changing APIs

-# DeviceHiveESP8266.pdf
+# DeviceHiveESP8266.md
 Document contains cloud commands specification for this firmware.
+[Click here to open it.](DeviceHiveESP8266.md)

 # License
 The MIT License.
 See LICENSE file.
 Except sdk directory, it has ESPRSSIF MIT